Riohn-2005/Barcelona-Catalonia-Spain-Airbnb-/README.md

 plt.ylabel('Average Price ($)', fontsize=14)
 ```
 <img width="1019" height="635" alt="image" src="https://github.com/user-attachments/assets/d08fabe8-0e4a-43b0-ba2c-ed9c1daf8435" />

+Conclusion :

+> The average price increases steadily with capacity; listings for 1 guest are priced lowest, and price rises consistently as the number of accommodates increases.​

+> There is a sharp price jump for listings that host more than 10 guests, with extremely high averages for the largest capacities (especially at 16 accommodates, which significantly outpaces all others).​

+> Listings for groups of around 12–16 guests command a substantial premium, likely due to supply scarcity and the special requirements for hosting large groups.

 ### Average Price Trend Over Time by Host Since
 ```py